Railroad Amphitheater Rock Climbing

 To get to the Railroad Amphitheater walk north along the railroad tracks from the South Shore parking lot.
 About 150 feet past the electric fence you will see the Amphitheater, sitting just off the tracks.
 Top-rope setup access can be found by going around either the north side or the south side of the formation.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Railroad Amphitheater:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Railroad Amphitheater:

 Tang Shwang 5.8 5b 16 VI- 15 HVS 4c Trad, TR, 1 pitch, 50'

 Cop-Out 5.11a 6c 22 VII+ 22 E3 5c Trad, TR

 Featured Route For Railroad Amphitheater

 Pine Tree Step-Across 5.6 4c 14 V 12 S 4b

 The Pine Tree Step-Across is more a mental challenge than a physical one.
 The climb is located just left of the inside corner that leads up to the sizeable pine tree growing out of the rock near the top of the wall.
 Climb up this face until you reach a large overhaning block just left of the pine tree.
 Surmount the block using a mantel.
 Once on the block lean into the blank face and step across the abyss to a small landing pad for your foot.
 While stepping reach with your left hand for a hi...[more]
 Browse More Classics in WI

 Some French climbers at Railroad, August 30, 2009.

 Shot #2 of the French climbers at Railroad.
 Augus...